Game Review – T.I.M.E Stories, Lumen Fidei

 The ending to Lumen Fidei was also very different, with hints to a wider issue than that of correcting temporal faults or completing specific missions.
 Some things are mentioned which pull in from previous scenarios.
 I don’t think that not playing them would hinder progress or understanding in Lumen Fidei, but they’re obviously gearing up towards something ‘bigger’ in terms of storytelling.
 There are also different endings available depending on the choices you make.
 Will this have an impact on future games?
 Maybe…

-The RRP for Lumen Fidei is £21.99, and it can be found at independent game stores, which can be found using this store locator.Thank you for reading!
-GirlGeekUpNorth x
+The RRP for Lumen Fidei is £21.99, and it can be found at independent game stores, which can be found using this store locator.Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter